kartikeysingh6/kartikeysingh6/README.md

 ### Welcome to my GitHub profile!, my name is Kartikey Singh

-I was born in city of knowledge Varanasi, I did my Bachelor's<sup>th</sup> in CSE from IIIT Bhopal and my 12th from Central Hindu Boys School
+I was born in city of knowledge Varanasi, I did my Bachelor's in CSE from IIIT Bhopal and my 12<sup>th</sup> from Central Hindu Boys School

 # 'bout Me!